UBCO-COSC499-Summer-2024/team-5-capstone-team-5/docs/weekly logs/Nicolaas Kouwenhoven/README.md

 My goals for next week are to get the UI mocked up in Figma and to get a basic outline in Docker going for our React.js front-end and Node.js backend

-# May 29 - May 31
-## Date: May 31, 8:11 PM

-## Hours: 4.5

-## Tasks:

-### Team Meeting (2hrs) (Med):
-- Met with Dr. Lawrence, our client, regarding the project proposal - Took notes on the project and got a refined direction to move into
-- Discussed matters after the meeting regarding Dr. Lawrence's feedback - Planned tasks for the upcoming weekend

-### Figma UI Mocking (1hr) (Small):
-- Worked with Oakley on a general UI page layout

-### Set up outlines for team Github logging (1hr) (Small)

-## Work in Progress

-### UI Mockups in Figma (Med)
-### UML Diagrams (Small)
-### ER Diagram (Med)

-## Goal Recap

-My goals for next week are to get the UI mocked up in Figma and to get a basic outline in Docker going for our React.js front-end and Node.js backend
-Also creating the ER Diagram in Figma with Nathan